CharleRoger/ChemicalPropulsion/README.md

   - Changes to engines which can't be done by Ignition alone
 #### AFTER[zzz_ChemicalPropulsion]

-- Reserved to make any post-processing changes you like
+- Reserved for any final post-processing

 ## Dependencies